SSAgov/uef-usability-findings/uef-findings-round19.md

 #### **Table (Advanced Filter)**

-1. 14 out of 18 participants successfully located the filter.
+1. 14 out of 18 (77%) participants successfully located the filter.
-2. Two participants on mobile devices did not expect the filter to be located under "Settings".
+2. Six participants used the Search feature before trying the Filter tab.

-2. P1: I’m familiar with filters so that’s where I went first.
-Unsure what column settings and chart view mean.
+3. Three participants on mobile devices did not expect the filter to be located under "Settings".
-3. P2: The filter icon is familiar, they have seen it before.
+4. One participant missed the add-on features (i.e Filter, Settings, Chart View) entirely and preferred to interact directly with the table.

-5. P9: I don’t think it was difficult, I prefer the term “Search” instead of filtering.
-I was able to filter on any of these fields.
+5. Many participants were confused by the additional tabs with Filter (i.e. Settings and Chart View) and did not understand the difference.
-6. P11: I like how it was presented.
+6. When asked about the icon, responses were mixed between it is unfamiliar and does not mean anything to them versus they had seen it before and was a common filter icon.

 ![Table Advanced Filter](./screenshots/round-19/07-table-filter.png)